aoswalt/prag-prog-notes/README.md

 ### Topic 2: The Cat Ate My Source Code

-We can be proud of our abilities, but we must own up to our shortcomings—our ignorance and our mistakes
+We can be proud of our abilities, but we must own up to our shortcomings - our ignorance and our mistakes

 #### Team Trust

-Above all, your team needs to be able to trust and rely on you—and you need to be comfortable relying on each of them as well
+Above all, your team needs to be able to trust and rely on you - and you need to be comfortable relying on each of them as well

 #### Take Responsibility